UP govt appoints five-member panel on OBC reservation in urban local body elections | Politics

 The high court order came on the back of pleas challenging the preparation of the OBC reservation draft without following the triple test formula prescribed by the Supreme Court.

 Following the verdict, Uttar Pradesh Chief Minister Yogi Adityanath had asserted that elections to urban local bodies would not be held without reservation for OBCs.
-The state government will set up a commission on urban body elections and provide reservation to the OBCs on the basis of the triple test, he had said.
+The state government will set up a commission on urban body elections and provide reservation to the OBCs on the basis of the triple test, he had said on Tuesday.

+Deputy Chief Minister Keshav Prasad Maurya also said in a tweet earlier in the day that elections would only be held after reservation.

 The 'triple test' formula requires setting up of a commission to hold a 'rigorous empirical inquiry' into the nature of 'backwardness' in the context of the local bodies, specifying the proportion of reservation based on the commission's recommendations, and not exceeding the overall 50 per cent quota limit.